 With its ergonomic design and comfortable waistband, Tushbaby provides optimal support for you and your baby.
 Say goodbye to shoulder and back pain from traditional carriers, as Tushbaby evenly distributes your baby's weight, relieving strain and promoting better posture.

 - Breast milk contains antibodies, which will strengthen your baby's immune system.

-- The nutrients and vitamins in breast milk, are more easily absorbed compared to the nutrients in formula; this is why formulas are fortified with sometimes double the amounts of nutrients and vitamins.
+- The nutrients and vitamins in breast milk are more easily absorbed than those in formula; this is why formulas are fortified with sometimes double the amounts of nutrients and vitamins.

 - Breast milk protects your baby's gut against all types of illnesses.

-- Your breast milk changes with the needs of your baby, to provide for his/her specific growth and nutritional needs.
+- Your breast milk changes with your baby's needs to provide for their specific growth and nutritional needs.